List of applications of stainless steel: Aircraft

 Budd also built two airplanes, the Budd BB-1 Pioneer and the Budd RB-1 Conestoga, out of stainless steel tube and sheet.
 The first, which had fabric wing coverings, is on display at the Franklin Institute, being the longest continuous display of an aircraft ever, since 1934.
 The RB-2 was almost all stainless steel, save for the control surfaces.
 One survives at the Pima Air & Space Museum, adjacent to Davis–Monthan Air Force Base.

 The American Fleetwings Sea Bird amphibious aircraft of 1936 was also built using a spot-welded stainless steel hull.

 Due to its thermal stability, the Bristol Aeroplane Company built the all-stainless steel Bristol 188 high-speed research aircraft, which first flew in 1963.
 However, the practical problems encountered meant that later high-speed aircraft, such as the Concorde, employed aluminium alloys.
 The experimental Mach 3 American bomber, the XB70 Valkyrie, made extensive use of stainless steel in its external structure due to the extreme heat encountered at those high speeds.

 The Mikoyan-Gurevich MiG-25 interceptor aircraft was built predominantly out of stainless steel due to the Soviet Union's inability to mass-produce an aircraft made from lightweight titanium, the only other way found to protect from the extreme kinetic heating.
 It severely hindered the aircraft's flight performance and the MiG-25 had to be kept extremely secret to prevent the NATO allies from finding out about the realities of the aircraft's performance.
 It however holds the world altitude record for aircraft, at ~123,000 feet.

 The use of stainless steel in mainstream aircraft is hindered by its excessive weight compared to other materials, such as aluminium.

 Spacecraft

-Stainless steel also has an application in spaceflight.
+Stainless steel (SS) also has an application in spaceflight.
 The early Atlas rockets used stainless steel in their fuel tanks.
+The tank structure of the Centaur upper stage of the Atlas V and Vulcan Centaur launchers uses SS.

 The outer cladding of the modules and the Integrated Truss Structure of the International Space Station use stainless steel alloys.

-Components of the future Space Launch System and the structural shell of the SpaceX Starship will be the second and third rockets respectively to use stainless steel.
+Components of the Space Launch System use SS..

+Both stages of SpaceX Starship are largely made of type 300 SS.